Pyeloplasty (Kidney Tube Reconstruction for UPJ Obstruction) Postoperative Instructions

 Be sure to walk at least six times per day.
 This helps prevents blood clots in the legs, which can travel to the lung and become life-threatening.
 You may take walks outside.
 You may go up and down stairs.
 Your energy will return over the course of four to six weeks.
 You should avoid strenuous activity for 6-8 weeks.
-This includes activities such as running, tennis, lifting weights, etc. You should avoid carrying anything over fifteen pounds for 6-8 weeks.
+This includes activities such as running, tennis, lifting weights, etc. You should avoid carrying anything over ten pounds (4.5 kg) for 6-8 weeks.

 A stent is a long, thin plastic tube that runs from the kidney to the bladder.
 It allows the kidney to continue draining during normal postoperative healing.
 While the stent is in place you may have blood in the urine, bladder pressure or pain and frequent urination.
 You may see blood, clots and debris in the urine as long as the stent is in place.
 The more active you are, the more blood you may see in the urine.
 You may feel a sensation of needing to get to the bathroom right away.
 You may have pain in the back or side.
 This may be worse with urination.
 All of these symptoms are normal while the stent is in place.
 Symptoms are different for each person; some people have all of these symptoms, some have none.

 Managing stent symptoms: